 - A device used to access the web interface

 - A speaker

-- · A phone
+- A phone

 - A Nyquist appliance

-To manage stations and zones, you first add stations and then create zones that contain more than one station.
+To manage stations and zones, you first add stations and then create zones that contain one or more stations.
 You can add stations by allowing the Nyquist server to automatically discover the device type, MAC address, IP address, and serial number, or manually add these and other parameters.
-For more information about adding a station, see "Adding a Station" on page 174.
+For more information about adding a station, see "Adding a Station" on page 194.